Submitted URL seems to be a Soft 404: what does it mean and how to fix?

-The message “Submitted URL seems to be a Soft 404” indicates that you submitted a URL through your XML sitemap, and Google consider it to be a so-called “soft 404”.
+The error “Submitted URL seems to be a Soft 404” indicates that you submitted a URL through your XML sitemap, and Google consider it to be a so-called "soft 404".

 What's a soft 404 error?